 If the company’s shareholders’ agreement provides members with the ‘right of first refusal’, you may need the consent of other shareholders (depending on the purchaser’s identity) before the transfer can take place.
 The right of first refusal requires a member wishing to sell their shares to offer them first to other shareholders.
 Members can consent in writing to the sale or pass a unanimous resolution approving the sale.
 When they do so, they waive their right.

 Similarly, if the company constitution requires the consent of the board before a share transfer can take place, you need the board to meet and approve the transfer.
-Under the Corporations Act 2001 (Cth) (the Act), the resolution must be recorded in the minutes of the meeting.
+The resolution must be recorded in the minutes of the meeting.

 Once the purchase has taken place, you must provide the buyer with a signed share transfer form.
 You must also ensure that the company cancels your share certificate and issues a new one in the purchasers’ name.
 Only then do they become a member.